ajkendal/ai-travel-agent-worker/README.md

 - ⚡️ Edge-native: Runs on Cloudflare Workers for low latency.
 - 🧠 AI Orchestration: Calls an LLM to chat, plan itineraries, and answer travel questions.

+### Update

+We encountered inconsistencies when pulling data from the OpenWeather API.
+To improve reliability, we removed the integration and shifted more control to OpenAI, allowing it to handle the app’s data flow and returned results directly.